tdejager/tutorial_bot/README.md

 ## Assignments

 1. The first goal is to familiarize yourself with the `lib.rs` code.
-To do this you need to complete a test that was written there that checks one of the constrainst from the world.
+To do this you need to complete a test that was written there that checks one of the constrainst from the `World`.
 2. The second goal is to create a client that navigate the robot to the food.
 To do this you need to create a TCP client to connect to the server using tokio.
 An example can be found: [hello-world](https://github.com/tokio-rs/tokio/blob/master/examples/hello_world.rs).